AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/adobe-commerce-2.4.6-known-issue-patch-error-when-palcing-an-order-from-the-admin-panel.md

 ## Issue

-When placing an order from the Admin panel you are stuck on store selection.
+When placing an order from the Admin panel, you are stuck on store selection.

 <u>Steps to reproduce</u>